pavkids84-dev/cloud-infrastructure-labs/docker/README.md

 Use trusted base images.
 Keep build contexts minimal.
 Do not expose secrets in Dockerfiles.
+Do not commit real secrets in Compose files.
 Treat Docker daemon access as highly privileged.
 Run applications with least privilege.
 Avoid unnecessary build tools in runtime images.
 Use multi-stage builds when appropriate.
 Review exposed and published ports.
 Use network modes intentionally.
-Do not use host networking only to bypass troubleshooting.
+Limit service connectivity to what is required.
 Keep persistent data separate from replaceable containers.
 Protect registry credentials.
 Use trusted registry sources.